emurtezani/Zauren---webpage/README.md

 - Clean design
 - Responsive layout
 - Focused on writing and minimalism
+- A user-friendly design focused on accessibility

-# The screenshots of the webpage - in order to provide a quick preview (note: there is a link to the webpage in the 4th row)
+# 🖼️ The screenshots of the webpage - in order to provide a quick preview (note: there is a link to the webpage in the 4th row)
 ![Homepage] ()
 ![Homepage] ()
 ![Homepage] ()